nationalarchives/ds-find-caselaw-docs/doc/adr/0021-colour-variable-naming-convention.md

   - Fixed naming means if similar shades of colours are added, variables may need to be adjusted to accomodate
   - Doesn't necessarily indicate how a colour should be used

+**TNA Design system**

+- **Naming convention:** Organised by expected usage
+- **Pros:**
+  - Colours indicate where a colour should be used
+  - Matches rest of TNA
+  - Tested for accesibility
+- **Cons:**
+  - Limits flexibility where a semantic name is used in a place that doesn't make sense
+  - Limited by TNA set of colours

 ## Decision

 ### Proposed solution

-Adopt a solution most similar to Tailwind naming convention for colour variables, using the format `$color-colorName-shade`, e.g. `$color-blue-50`, `$color-blue-500`.
+Use TNA Design system colours.

 ### Justification

-This naming convention was chosen due the following:

-- Clear hierarchical naming structure
-- Easy to maintain and add new colours to
-- Aligns with industry standards
-- All our other variables use a hyphen to split the various parts of the variable
-- To help with readability, we will prepend the word `color` to the variables to be explicit the variable is a colour
+This choice was made to ensure colours are consistent across TNA, that the colours will be accessible and will require minimal maintenance.

 ## Consequences

 - Increased maintainability of colour variables
 - Consistency and readability of code, allowing developers to quickly identify colours
-- Consistency for users, with a standard colour scheme being used throughout the app
+- Consistency for users, with a standard colour scheme being used throughout TNA
 - Single colour language means quick and easy handoff from design to development - can refer to existing colour names instead of hex codes